 Figure out what you want your videos to look like.
 Will they be recordings of you doing something your customers want to learn, like a particular exercise or how to do certain gardening activities?
 Will they take on a show format where you interview experts in your field or answer questions from customers?
 Will they be recordings of presentations you create on the computer, with a mix of text and stock images?
 Knowing the basics of how your videos will look will help you determine what you need to create them.

-If your videos will primarily be screen grabs and online presentations, then you’ll need a good screen recording software, like Camtasia, to record your videos with.
-If you’ll be making videos that include recordings of you or other people doing something, as with an interview show setup or cooking lessons, then you’ll either need a good camcorder or to spend some time practicing how to take high-quality videos on your smartphone.
+If your videos will primarily be screen grabs and online presentations, you’ll need a good screen recording software, like Camtasia, to record them with.
+If you’ll be making videos that include recordings of you or other people doing something, as with an interview show setup or cooking lessons, then you’ll want to invest in a good camcorder.
+You may want to go even further and look into video lighting setups to make the space you record in look better, and microphones or other audio recording tools to make sure you sound like a pro.

 For most types of video, you’ll want a script prepared that you can work from as you record that includes both the words you’ll be saying and what visuals you want showing up on the screen to match those words.